metabase/metabase/docs/actions/introduction.md

 ## Enabling actions

 To enable actions for a database connection, admins should click on the gear icon in the upper right and navigate to **Admin settings** > **Databases**, then click on the database you want to create actions for.
 On the right side of the connection settings form, toggle the **Model actions** option.

 For actions to work, the database user account (the account you're using to connect to the database) must have write permissions.
+And for now, actions are only supported on PostgreSQL, MySQL, and H2 databases.

 ## Who can use actions

+Actions are associated with models, so you'll need to have created (or access to) at least one model before you can start using actions.

 - **To create or edit an action**, a person must be in a group with Native query editing privileges for the relevant database.
--  **To run an action**, all you need is view access to the action's model or dashboard.
+-  **To run an action**, all you need is view access to the action's model or dashboard (or a link to a public action).

 ## Types of actions